 High Magnetic Field

 8 horizontal and 9 vertical field cryomagnets are available.
 Most of them are available from the pool on request.
 Sufficient advance notice to sane(at)ill.fr is required for their reservation and preparation.
-A very few cryomagnets are assigned to specific instruments.
-The scientific and technical staff of the instruments concerned are in charge of their upkeep.
-However major repairs and modifications are carried out in the workshop of the Services for Advanced Neutron Environment team.
+A very small number of cryomagnets are assigned to specific instruments.
+The scientific and technical staff of the instruments concerned are in charge of their maintenance.
+However, major repairs and modifications are carried out in the workshop of the Services for Advanced Neutron Environment team.

 The coil of this magnet was designed and built by our colleagues from LNCMI-Toulouse.
 It is equipped with liquid nitrogen cooling channels to increase the duty-cycle.
 The conical shape provides ±15° incident and ±30° scattered beam accesses in the scattering plane.
 The vertical access is ±7°.
 Neutron windows are made from single crystalline silicon to minimize background issues.

 The coil is installed inside a cryostat developed by the ILL and constructed by AS Scientific (UK).
 To allow easy replacement and efficient cooling of the coil, the liquid nitrogen bath is central, large and surrounded by a liquid helium jacket.
 The initial cool-down time is of 2.5 hours.

 The coil produces a maximum horizontal pulsed-field of 40 Tesla with a rise time of 23 ms every 8-9 min using a 1.15 MJ transportable power supply also developed at the LNCMI-Toulouse.
 At fields lower than 20 Tesla, the duty cycle is limited by the time necessary to charge the capacitors, i.e. about a minute.
 The maximum liquid nitrogen consumption is ≈1 000 litres per day at 40 Tesla.